 By now you’ve likely heard all the warnings about the dangers of skin cancer.
 You know that you’re supposed to wear SPF daily and reapply when you’re out in the sun for prolonged periods of time and especially if you’re swimming or sweating.
 But even if you take all the necessary precautions, you still need to keep an eye out for the signs of skin cancer.
 A sunburn from childhood could have done more damage than you realized and skin cancer can appear years after the initial sun exposure.

 To make it simple to check for signs of melanoma, there’s the ABCDE rule outlined by the American Cancer Society.
-Use the following guidelines to help you determine whether you have any suspicious moles that should be checked by a doctor:
+Use the following guidelines to help you determine whether you have any suspicious moles that should be :

 - Asymmetry – Moles should be symmetrical, meaning each side should be the mirror image of the other.
 If one side is different than the other, you should have it checked by a professional.